Skip to content

 Specifying the repository path#

-If the repository you want to track is not in the execution path, you can specify a custom path with the repository_path argument of GitRef:
+By default, Neptune looks for a repository in the execution path and its parent directories.
+You can also specify a custom path with the repository_path argument of GitRef:

 import neptune